 All the mandatory and two additional principal adverse impact indicators are taken into account prior to any investment decision with due diligence and other relevant assessments, at a policy level and setting a regular investment monitoring and fund and AIFM-level reporting.
-For example, the fund strategy excludes investing in other sectors than renewable energy, and appropriate waste management plans and health and safety guidelines are created.
-All the investments have their own Environmental and Social Management System whose aim is to guide the practical implementation of the fund manager's ESG policy, where all the mandatory and two additional indicators are considered.
-All investment targets regularly report all mandatory and two additional chosen indicators and collect data regarding those, according to the instructions and methods set out in the EU SFDR regulation (EU/2019/2088) and impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
-(EU/2020/1288).
-In addition to data collection and monitoring, the manager ensures that actions to reduce the impacts are taken.
-During the reference period, the manager mainly focused on data management and its reliability.
-The manager used a third-party operator to model the missing data for the reference period
+For example, the fund strategy excludes investing in other sectors than renewable energy, and appropriate waste management impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.